Large deviations and transitions between equilibria for stochastic Landau-Lifshitz-Gilbert equation: Further regularity

-In this section, let $(\Omega,\mathcal{F},P)$ be a probability space and let $(W(t))_{t\in[0,T]}$ be a Wiener process defined on this space and let $(W,y)$ be a weak solution of (\ref{ME1}) such that $y$ has paths in $S$.
-Recall that, by Theorem~\ref{thmYW}, the distribution of $y$ is unique.
-Some regularity properties of $y$ are listed in Theorem~\ref{theoremWE}.
-The main result in this section is Theorem~\ref{sqintinX1}, which estimates $y$ as a square integrable random element in $L^2(0,T;X^1)$.
-In Proposition~\ref{contsinH1}, we use this estimate to show that paths of $y$ lie in $C([0,T];\mathbb{H}^1)$, $P$-almost everywhere; this improves upon the continuity property in Theorem~\ref{theoremWE}.
+Some regularity properties of $M$ are listed in Theorem~\ref{thm-weak solution}.
+The main result of this section is Theorem~\ref{thm-reg}, where we prove stronger regularity of the solution.
+In Proposition~\ref{contsinH1}, we use this estimate to show that paths of $M$ lie in $C([0,T];\mathbb{H}^1)$, $\mathbb{P}$-almost everywhere; this improves upon the continuity property in Theorem~\ref{thm-weak solution}.
+We start with a lemma that expresses $M$ in a mild-form which allows us to exploit the regularizing properties of the semigroup $(e^{-tA})$.
+The proof of this well known fact is omitted, see for instance \begin{lemma} For each $t\in [0,T]$, $\P$-a.s.